 A lot of translating requires using specific computer programs.
 This is meant to make the translation process quicker and more efficient.
 Common programs used by professional translators that you might want to familiarize yourself with include:

-The linked websites can give you a brief introduction into the capabilities and interface of the programs.
+The linked websites can give you a brief introduction to the capabilities and interface of the programs.
 You might also consider subscribing to get more firsthand experience with the programs.

-7. To further grow your career, learn more languages.
+6. To further grow your career, learn more languages

 If you want to make yourself even more marketable, you might want to acquire more languages that you can translate between to expand your range of offerings.